Is Acupuncture Safe?

 Both Chinese and Japanese acupuncture styles share the same underlying theory.
 Japanese acupuncture tends to use smaller needles with shallower insertions.
 Chinese acupuncture uses the tongue and pulses to help develop a diagnosis.
 Japanese acupuncture uses abdominal palpation and the pulses to help form their diagnosis.
 Both styles of acupuncture are highly effective and can benefit individuals differently.

-Often during a treatment you will be given something to do at home to enhance the effectiveness of treatment.
+Often during a treatment you will be given something to do or take at home to enhance the effectiveness of treatment.
 What is given can range greatly.
+You may be given some herbs to take daily, an exercise to do, or some food suggestions based on TCM theory.
+All are there to help improve the time between treatments.
 The take-home portion will not include needles or other activities that require in depth training.